PlayStation 2 Architecture

 I/O

-The IOP gives access to the front ports, DVD controller, SPU2, the BIOS ROM and the PC card slot.
+All in all, this processor gives access to the front ports, DVD controller, SPU2, the BIOS ROM and the PC card slot.

 Inherited compatibility